Research and Development Branch: Documentation Division

 Eddie Lindner, of the Documents Division, is depicted forging Nazi documents.

 In 1942, during an OSS staff meeting, Lovell learned that an American agent operating in France had been captured and executed after being unable to produce convincing identity papers.
 Lovell noted then a need for a reliable document-forgery capability within the organization.
 Lovell initially approached the problem through the study of paper and ink production.
 Donovan, a lawyer by training, was hesitant to authorize such work because of its potentially illegal nature.
 However, after reviewing Lovell's proposals, Donovan approved the establishment of a documentation program on December 8, 1942.

 The Documentation Division was created to fabricate the range of identity and travel papers required to establish and sustain undercover identities in hostile and occupied areas; passports, identity cards, driver's licenses, ration books, work permits, and other official-looking records used to verify an operative's assumed status.

 Lovell recruited Army officer Willis Reddick to head the new documentation unit and secured support from senior officials.
-With the assistance of Treasury Secretary Henry Morgenthau Jr., the project obtained White Houseauthorization, cooperation from the U.S. Secret Service, and access to the Bureau of Engraving and Printing.
+With the assistance of Treasury Secretary Henry Morgenthau Jr., the project obtained White House authorization, cooperation from the U.S. Secret Service, and access to the Bureau of Engraving and Printing.
 The technical operations of the workshop were centered around Charlie Kelly, a veteran lithographer recruited from the American Banknote Company in New York City, despite that firm's objections.
 The original plan envisioned setting up document-production facilities in overseas theaters of operation, but this approach was soon revised.
 A central capability was instead established at OSS Headquarters, from which production methods and expertise could later be expanded to field locations.